-Instruction in math, language arts, science, religion, and social studies will be provided to all students via Zoom.
-Zooms will not be recorded.
-Students who do not attend Zooms will be marked absent for the day.
+Instruction in math, language arts, science, religion, and social studies will be provided to all students.
+Additional content will also be integrated into the curriculum on-site and off.

 Roles and Responsibilities

 Classroom Teacher

 Generates core content and provides feedback to all students (on and off-site) in the regular grading cycle.
 Is available to all parents in a regular fashion (phone, email, appointment).